Brooks Robinson: Personal life

+Health issues and death

-Robinson was diagnosed with prostate cancer in 2009, but it was discovered early, and treatments were successful.
-In 2010, doctors performed a large abdominal operation on Robinson.
+Robinson was diagnosed with prostate cancer in 2009, but it was discovered early, he underwent a successful emergency surgery, and his treatments were also successful.
+In 2010, doctors performed another emergency surgery for a large abdominal growth on Robinson.
 While recovering from it, he developed an infection on March 31, 2011, and spent nearly a month in the hospital.
 Even after he was released, further complications with the condition left him weakened the rest of the year.

 In January 2012, Robinson attended a charity banquet at the Seminole Hard Rock Hotel and Casino in South Florida.
-While sitting on the third level of a raised platform on a stage, he leaned backwards, and his chair fell off the platform, resulting in another month-long hospital stay and more rehab.
+While sitting on the third level of a raised platform on a stage, he leaned backwards, and his chair fell off the platform, resulting in another month-long hospital stay and more rehabilitation.
 In April 2014, Robinson and his attorneys sought a $9.9 million settlement with the Seminole Tribe of Florida as a result of the accident.

+Robinson died from heart disease at home in Owings Mills on September 26, 2023, at age 86.